davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 The service description files and scripts in the `services` subdirectory provide a template for accomplishing the above, but may need some adjustment for your particular configuration.

+The additional software required can be broken into _essential_ and _optional_ packages, which are detailed in following sections.

 ## Essential packages for building a Dinit-based system